Refinitiv/Real-Time-SDK/Java/Ema/README.md

 - Users of encrypted tunneling connection type may encounter trust issues with DigiCert certificates.
 JRE8 update 91 and higher support DigiCert certificates.
 Users can upgrade to a higher JRE version if they encounter problems.

-- EMA can not download dictionary from a Refinitiv Real-Time Distribution System over a Websocket connection using the tr_json2/rssl_json protocol.
+- EMA can not download dictionary from a LSEG Real-Time Distribution System over a Websocket connection using the tr_json2/rssl_json protocol.
 This is a limitation of the simplied JSON protocol.

 - The RWF/JSON Converter library does not support groupID property of RWF message when using Websocket Transport with JSON data format.